 This past year at SC01 in Denver, we conducted another high performance Visapult run as part of the Bandwidth Challenge.
 This run made use of the new UDP transport protocol between the data source and the back end of the Visapult application.
 For the data source, we ran a binary black-hole merger calculation using the Cactus code on 6 nodes of NERSC's IBM SP-2 system.
 We also ran a related apparent horizon finder on a 128node Origin 2000 system at NCSA.
 At NERSC, the GigE interfaces on 5 of the SP-2 nodes connected to a dedicated OC-48 link provided by Qwest and the remaining NIC connected to an OC-12 link provided by ESNet.
 The Visapult application itself ran on an 8-node Linux cluster on the show floor that was connected to a 10Gigabit Force10 switch.
-At NCSA, a single GigE on the host fed the NCSA OC-12 uplink and fed a 32way Sun Starfire system in the Sun booth on the showfloor.
+At NCSA, a single GigE on the host fed the NCSA OC-12 uplink and fed a 32-way Sun Starfire SMP system in the Sun booth on the showfloor.

 The NERSC system alone was able to reach throughput rates of 2.38Gbps on the OC-48.
-That is 96% of its theoretical capacity and reached this rate without the typical ramp-up associated with TCP-based applications (see figure 6).
-The total aggregate throughput of the application was 3.3Gigabits; once again winning the Bandwidth Challenge.
+That is 96% of its theoretical capacity and reached this rate without the typical ramp-up associated with TCP-based applications (see figure 7).
+The total aggregate throughput of the application from all sources was 3.3Gigabits, and was the winning performance number at the SC01 Bandwidth Challenge.
 The visual quality and interactivity of the application was greatly improved by the high average throughput sustained by the application's data feed.
-The visual quality of the volume visualization was not compromised by the unreliable transport method (see figure 7).
+The visual quality of the volume visualization was not compromised by the unreliable transport method (see figure 8).
 The gains in interactive performance were very dramatic.
-While there were many lost packets, the loss rate was easily tailored to be less than 1% by throttling the packet-sending rate.
-The resulting artifacts when packets were lost were rather innocuous, but obvious to users who might study the image for them, however, the extremely high bandwidth efficiency resulted in rapid recovery from these artifacts when they did indeed occur.
+While there were some lost packets, the loss rate was easily tailored to be less than 1% by throttling the packet-sending rate.
+The resulting artifacts when packets were lost were rather innocuous, but obvious to users who might study the image for them.
+However, the extremely high bandwidth efficiency resulted in rapid recovery from these artifacts when they did indeed occur.
 Overall, the move to unreliable transport greatly enhanced the effectiveness of the application for remote analysis of extremely large/dynamic datasets.